jordan-bird/Keras-LSTM-Music-Generator/README.md

 Change line 53 in train.py to specify where your .midi files are stored

+# TensorFlow 2.0
+To run with TensorFlow 2.0 use lstm-new-tf2.py

 # To Do
 I need to see what happens when the offset and duration problems are regression with MSE.
 Currently, we do classification of a library of classes (ie. unique offsets and durations) detected from the dataset during Midi parsing